react-navigation/react-navigation.github.io/versioned_docs/version-5.x/stack-navigator.md

 #### `header`

-Function that given `HeaderProps` returns a React Element, to display as a header.
+Function that returns a React Element to display as a header.
+It accepts an object containing the following properties as the argument:

+- `mode` - Mode of the header - `float` or `screen`
+- `layout` - Dimensions of the screen
+- `insets` - Safe area insets to use in the header
+- `scene` - This contains 2 properties:
+  - `route` - The route object for the header
+  - `descriptor` - The descriptor containing the `navigation` prop and `options` for the screen
+- `previous` - The `scene` object of the previous screen, will be undefined if there's no previous screen
+- `navigation` prop for the header
+- `styleInterpolator` - Function which returns interpolated styles for various elements in the header.

 Make sure to set `headerMode` to `screen` as well when using a custom header (see below for more details).

 Example: